Making an API Request¶

 }

-If all data required by a request is available, you can send the request to call an API through curl, Postman, or coding.
+If all data required for the API request is available, you can send the request to call the API through curl, Postman, or coding.
 For the API of obtaining a user token, x-subject-token in the response header is the desired user token.
 Then, you can use the token to authenticate the calling of other APIs.